FeelsDEX/feels/docs/900_system_intro.md

 > Background: Tick-based DEXes can be understood as pseudo-order books, where liquidity providers place bids and asks at specific price points.
 Each tick represents a discrete price level where liquidity can be concentrated, similar to placing a limit order at a specific price with a desired magnitude (e.g., "10 TokenA available at 0.5 TokenA/TokenB").

 Baseline's key innovation is how it directs swap fees.
-Baseline directs trading fees to a protocol-owned account.
+Baseline directs trading fees to a pool-owned account.
 This account then provides liquidity back on the DEX in a specific range that acts as a price floor.

 The protocol incrementally adjusts this floor liquidity tick upward over time.
 Floor liquidity is priced to ensure the protocol stays solvent: